-From advanced, high productivity fabrication technology and the specification of corrosion protection standards, to structural integrity assessment and failure investigation TWI offers support to wind energy operators, developers and OEMs at every stage of the project life-cycle.
+From advanced, high productivity fabrication technology and the specification of corrosion protection standards, to structural integrity assessment and failure investigation TWI offers support to wind power operators, developers and OEMs at every stage of the project life-cycle.

 In addition to an unrivalled track record in areas such as fatigue assessments of welded and bolted structures such as towers TWI can advise on the inspection and integrity of composites and metal-to-composite joints.

-This expertise in implementing industry best practice and technology transfer is constantly updated through an extensive R&D programme covering topics such as NDT of blades, remote condition monitoring techniques, and the development of anti-icing and anti-fouling coatings for structures and blades.
+This expertise in implementing industry best practice and technology transfer is constantly updated through an extensive wind research R&D programme covering topics such as NDT of blades, remote condition monitoring techniques, and the development of anti-icing and anti-fouling coatings for structures and blades.